The Shipping Process: How It Works, What It Includes, and How You Can Improve It

 |---|---|---|---|

-| Standard Domestic Shipping | Picking, packing, labeling, carrier pickup, transit, delivery | Fastest workflow; minimal documentation | Last-mile delays; carrier congestion |
+| Standard Domestic Shipping | Picking, packing, labeling, carrier pickup, transit, delivery | Fastest workflow, minimal documentation | Last-mile delays, carrier congestion |

-| Ecommerce Shipping | Order sync, picking, packing, labeling, sorting, daily pickups, returns | Scalable; automated; consistent tracking | High return rates; seasonal peaks |
+| Ecommerce Shipping | Order sync, picking, packing, labeling, sorting, daily pickups, returns | Scalable, automated, consistent tracking | High return rates, seasonal peaks |

-| Dropshipping | Order forwarded to supplier; supplier handles fulfillment | No inventory handling; low overhead | Slow suppliers; inconsistent quality |
+| Dropshipping | Order forwarded to supplier, supplier handles fulfillment | No inventory handling, low overhead | Slow suppliers, inconsistent quality |

-| International Shipping | Documentation, export clearance, transit, import clearance, delivery | Global reach; high order value | Customs delays; duties; complex paperwork |
+| International Shipping | Documentation, export clearance, transit, import clearance, delivery | Global reach, high order value | Custom delays, duties, complex paperwork |

-The Shipping Process Step-by-Step
+The Shipping Process Step by Step

 The shipping process follows a predictable chain of events.
 Each step affects the next one, so accuracy and timing matter from the moment an order is created until the package reaches its final destination.
 Below is the full breakdown of how the shipping process works.